deejaygraham/deejaygraham.github.io/src/content/posts/2014-05-30-computing-text-similarity.md

 Finally, the inner loop calculation tries to find the lowest value of three alternatives.
-Originally, this used repeated, nested calls to _Math.Min_ but here has been replaced with a variant from the _IEnumerable<T>_ extension methods which picks the lowest value from a sequence.
+Originally, this used repeated, nested calls to _Math.Min_ but here has been replaced with a variant from the _IEnumerable&lt;T&gt;_ extension methods which picks the lowest value from a sequence.

 I'm still not completely happy with the implementation, particularly the index values